stefanos50/CARLA2Real/README.md

 # Real-Time Inference

 To enhance the output of the CARLA simulator in real-time, ensure that CARLA is running either after building from source inside Unreal Engine 4 or by executing the CARLA executable.
-Then, execute the following command:
+Then, after setting the desired model in `\code\config\infer_pfd2cs.yaml` (`weight_dir` and `name_load` parameters), execute the following command:

 ```javascript
 python EPEExperiment.py infer <path-to>\code\config\infer_pfd2cs.yaml --log=info --carla_config <path-to>/code/config/carla_config.yaml